 The installation of a new, sustainable LED lighting system will allow the CityLink sound tube to join the Bolte Bridge, in lighting up Melbourne to show our support.

-Through our grants program in 2016, we have supported community initiatives such as:
+Through our grants program we have supported community initiatives such as:

 - A study by the Amy Gillett Foundation to measure clearance distances between cyclists and passing motor vehicles

 - Redistributing high quality fresh food to people in needs by supporting running costs for one of SecondBite’s refrigerated delivery vans